-Many awards recognizing Clayton’s continuing contributions to our community spanning several decades adorn the walls of his home and offices.
-He is currently employed by the Monroe County Health Department as a Human Immunodeficiency Virus (HIV) Prevention Training Consultant.
-He received the Lang B. Millian Community Service Award, the Martin Luther King Jr. Community Service Award.
-He is a three time recipient of the Celebrating Achievement and Pride Award from gay organizations citing him as a Community Friend.
-He has been honored by his community in receiving the Bahama Village Community Award for a lifetime of service.
+Many awards recognizing Clayton's continuing contributions to our community spanning several decades adorn the walls of his home and offices.
+He retired from the Monroe County Health Department as the Human Immunodeficiency Virus (HIV) Prevention Training Consultant.
+He received the Lang B. Millian Community Service Award and the Martin Luther King Jr. Community Service Award.
+He is a three-time recipient of the Celebrating Achievement and Pride Award from gay organizations citing him as a Community Friend.
+His community has honored him with the Bahama Village Community Award for a lifetime of service.

 Words from Clayton Lopez

-I am proud of the service of my mother, grandfather, uncle and others in my family.
+I am proud of the service of my mother, grandfather, uncle, and others in my family.
 I want my grandchildren to have that same pride in me.
-He truly believes in concepts of
+He truly believes in

 One Human Family.
-He has demonstrated these beliefs in the way he has led his life, and in the legacy he wants to leave.
+He has demonstrated these beliefs in how he has led his life and the legacy he wants to leave.
 If asked, he says